1. What is a Trust Will?

-Trust Wills are often used if:
+Trust Wills are often used to:

-2. What does a Trust Will do?
+What does a Trust Will do?

 Trustees will control any assets that you wish to include in the Trust Will and must always act in the best interests of your beneficiaries.

-3. Types of Trust Will
+Types of Trust Will

 - Property Protection Trusts